Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 Kotlin `inline` classes cannot be currently used with `sealed class` construct.
-If that is somehow supported in the future, then we could change implementation of `SuccessOrFailure` like this without affecting its public APIs and binary interfaces:
+If that is somehow supported in the future, then we could change implementation of `SuccessOrFailure` without affecting its public APIs and binary interfaces in the following way:

 ```kotlin
 sealed inline class SuccessOrFailure<T> {